 If exploited well, these advantages should mean that the private investor has a huge edge.
 However, exploiting them well is easier said than done.
 And most of what I have read about how private investors should take advantage doesn’t really seem to make much sense.

-The consensus as far as I am aware seems to be that a private investor should have greater conviction to go against the herd and hold on to their favoured investments through thick and thin.
+The consensus seems to be that a private investor should have greater conviction to go against the herd and hold on to their favoured investments through thick and thin.
 While professional fund managers are under pressure to constantly chase short term outperformance, a private investor can benefit from more long term thinking and having the conviction to hold through periods of underperformance.

 Thinking long term when selecting investments is very sensible and I believe is one of the ways that any investor, professional or amateur, can outperform the often myopic market.
 However, having a long term perspective does not necessarily imply holding with great conviction through thick and thin.
 More to the point, this idea doesn’t really relate to the advantages of a private investor over a professional one.

 All investors feel pressure from temporary underperformance.
 The fact is that the underperformance may not be temporary – indeed, statistically speaking underperformance generally begets more underperformance – the momentum effect.
 It is inherently challenging to know how much conviction one should have.
 Sure, remaining emotionally detached and resisting short term urges is important, but it is not clear that private investors have the advantage here.
 While they may face less external pressure, private investors have less experience and their own money on the line.

 I’m also a bit sceptical as to how much pressure there is on professionals not to buy and hold, given that this is the conventional wisdom.
 I would have thought the pressure was more likely to be for them to trade less and that facing less liquidity would restrict them from trading too quickly anyhow.
 I suspect portfolio turnover for the professionals is much lower than for amateurs on average.